Sandeepa-B/sandeepa-b.github.io/_pages/about.md

 - [2020/09] I am co-organizing NeurIPS 2020 workshop “[Self-Supervised Learning – Theory and Practice](https://sslneuips20.github.io/)”, serving as the Workflow Chair.
 - [2020/09] One oral paper accepted by ISVC2020.
 - [2020/09] Invited as the reviewer for IJCAI2021, CVPR2021.
-- [2020/07] One paper accepted by ECCV2020, *Single View Metrology in the Wild*
+- [2020/07] One paper accepted by ECCV2020, *Single Viaew Metrology in the Wild*